 - In The End, Is ShopKick Worth It?

 CEO: Bill Demas

-For me, I would never use an app like this just because it’s a lot of messing around for very little reward and gift cards just don’t do it for me.
-I just can’t get motivated enough by gift cards to actually do anything about it, but maybe that’s just me. 🙂
+For me, I would never use an app like this just because it's a lot of messing around for very little reward and I can't get motivated enough by gift cards to actually do anything about it, but maybe that's just me. 🙂

 Overall Ranking: 35/100

 ShopKick is a free shopping app launched in 2009.
 What started out in a basement somewhere in California has grown so big it even made it to the Forbes top 35 list of most promising companies in 2014.